Find Affordable College Courses

 The colleges and universities below are the most popular for EE majors pursuing a bachelor's degree.

-Our 2023 rankings named University of Connecticut the most popular school in Connecticut for electrical engineering students working on their bachelor’s degree.
-Located in the suburb of Storrs, UCONN is a public college with a very large student population.
+Our analysis found University of Connecticut to be the most popular school for electrical engineering students who want to pursue a bachelor’s degree in Connecticut.
+Located in the suburb of Storrs, UCONN is a public school with a fairly large student population.

 Of the 67 students majoring in EE at UCONN, 93% are male and 7% are female.